Saturday, June 29, 2024

 Prayer in a Time of Trial

-The 1979 Episcopal Book of Common Prayer offers two versions of the Lord's Prayer side by side.
+Two versions of the Lord's Prayer appear side by side in the Episcopal Book of Common Prayer, one familiar, the other streamlined with one substantive change.
 In the more familiar one, we pray, "Lead us not into temptation."
-The alternative line is, "Save us from the time of trial."
+The alternative is, "Save us from the time of trial."
 The Catholics have adopted the second version on the grounds that the Lord doesn't lead anyone into temptation.
 I agree.
-But I have latched onto that alternative line as the world experiences a rise of populist autocrats and their reactionary politics.
+But that line has spoken to me more and more as the world has seen a rise of populist autocrats and their reactionary politics.

 I recently had the opportunity to put into words all the feelings that have been riding on that one line.
 Our seminar Education for Ministry had been discussing The Cross and the Lynching Tree by James H. Cone.
-That night it was my turn to collect the strands of our discussion into a prayer.
+It was my turn to collect the strands of our discussion into a prayer.
 Over the next weeks, I wrote:

 O God, we affirm your presence, no matter how dark the world is.
 We know that we must strive for justice and peace among all people and respect the dignity of every human being.
 We wonder if speaking up in a time of political polarization will lead to retribution, and we doubt that we have the courage to face that possibility.
 So we hold on to you in faith that you will steady us in any small steps we take and will strengthen our conviction as we go.
 In Jesus' name we pray.
 Amen.